navgurukul/fccamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-with-ai/advance-understanding-of-arrays.md

 **Instructions :**

-1. Explore the <span style="color:blue;">[Document](https://docs.google.com/document/d/1k9BWRBWBUiNjUnZ_5jEz4MaGJ4dz53xQ6ApszhJd0RI/edit)</span> : Dive into the linked document and absorb the insights it offers about the Arrays.
+1. Explore the <a href="https://docs.google.com/document/d/1k9BWRBWBUiNjUnZ_5jEz4MaGJ4dz53xQ6ApszhJd0RI/edit?tab=t.0#heading=h.tqd2p7kj48xf" target="_blank" style="color:blue;"> Document </a> : Dive into the linked document and absorb the insights it offers about the Arrays.
 2. Implement Your Learning: After reading, take what you’ve learned and apply it on your own.
 Try out different Arrays methods, experiment with its properties, and see how they can be used in practical scenarios.
-3. Share Your Insights: Once you’ve implemented your learning, and <span style="color:blue;">[Submit your new ideas in this link](https://forms.gle/29q9d8LJqMwbcyzV9)</span>
+3. Share Your Insights: Once you’ve implemented your learning, and <a href="https://forms.gle/29q9d8LJqMwbcyzV9" target="_blank" style="color:blue;">Submit your new ideas in this link</a>
 4. Your reflections and experiences will help solidify your mastery of this powerful tool of Arrays.

 # --questions--